Sliding Mirror Door Installation

 To fix the clip the door must first be installed and adjusted.
 After that operation, fix the buffer strip and then mount the clip.
 For easier and correct installation, we recommend that the door should be taken off the tracks.

 8. Installation of the soft closer.
-(Optional Deluxe Pack)
+(Deluxe Pack) – Start at point 4!

 Congratulations!
 You have completed your sliding mirror door installation.